 - The first category, Requirements, is of the greatest urgency for effective administration by the assessor, taxing districts, and the county legislative authority.
-A change is required to adhere to the law. - The second category, Recommendations, requires the attention of the assessor.
-The Department believes the assessor could improve their performance and service to the public by making voluntary changes in procedures.
+A change is required to adhere to the law. - The second category, Recommendations, the department believes the assessor could improve their current process by making voluntary changes in procedure.